Frequently Asked Questions

 Do you offer therapy for children or adolescents?

-Some of our Clinical Psychologists have specialised training and do work with minors.
+Some of our practitioners have specialised training and do work with minors.
 If you have a child or adolescent who is younger than 18 they will paired with the appropriate therapist.

 How do I pay for my sessions?